EPCCed/eidf-docs/docs/services/registry/projects.md

 ### Public Caches

-Several main public registries are routed through proxy caches on ECIR.
-The proxy cache means that a user can pull a public image from a public registry and the ECIR will store a copy of that image.
-Images in the cache which are pulled in a 7 day period will be retained, otherwise images not pulled for 7 days will be removed from the cache.
+Several main public registries can be routed through cache project proxies on ECIR.
+The cache projects mean that users can pull a public image from a public registry and the ECIR will store a copy of that image automatically.
+Cached images which are pulled in the following 7 day period will be retained, otherwise images not pulled for 7 days will be removed from the cache project.

 This is to reduce pressure on public registries from EIDF systems and to reduce the chance of the public services rate limiting.